grange85/ahfow-www/collections/_posts/2021/2021-10-30-new-video-for-midnight-damon-and-naomi.md

 A new video for Midnight from Damon & Naomi's recent album A Sky Record has just been shared.
 The beautiful watercoloured/animated/illustrated video was made my Elisa Ambrogio (of Magik Markers).

-{% ahfowvideo "https://www.youtube.com/watch?v=LrTXiRPkdVU" "Damon & Naomi - Midnight (Elisa Ambrogio, 2021)" "https://media.fullofwishes.co.uk/03-damon_and_naomi/pictures/damon-and-naomi-midnight-01.jpg" %}
+{% ahfowvideo "LrTXiRPkdVU" "Damon & Naomi - Midnight (Elisa Ambrogio, 2021)" "https://media.fullofwishes.co.uk/03-damon_and_naomi/pictures/damon-and-naomi-midnight-01.jpg" %}

 > So this bull is not Zeus, but they are not a regular bull either; they are special.
 This bull has a robe.
 The bull meets a reflective spinning sphere, and suddenly is not alone.
 >